But Australian authorities have been caught out by imported e-scooters being sold here, despite a lack of uniform laws between states and territories.

 Melbourne is an ideal city for micromobility with an even topography, a network of low-speed roads and good cycling infrastructure.

-But he warns that many people are buying e-scooters that do not meet the current legal requirements.
 “There are concerns about safety and we need appropriate laws and infrastructure for e-scooters, but this is an opportunity we should cautiously explore,” he says.

 One of the world’s leading e-scooter sharing schemes, Lime, has been trialling the scheme – which is similar to bike sharing – in Brisbane, and is eyeing markets in Melbourne and Sydney.